Buddha in a Traffic Jam: Development

 Nisha Susan of Pink Chaddi Campaign fame recalled someone from Indian School of Business, claiming to work at a film incubator having emailed her a few years back, about a prospective film centred on her campaign.
 The plot went (roughly): A young idealistic student is in a bar, where a bunch of right-wing goons assault girls.
 The student vanquishes the goons and follows up with a Facebook campaign against misogyny, which commands considerable fame.
 He is subsequently approached by the Naxals who convert and ask him to mould the urban youth in Maoist ideology; by the virtue of his gained fame and charisma.
 The part about Naxals was a creative addition, and Susan had replied that while he was free to make a movie about the themes, she found it surprising that a campaign which was run by numerous women, in reality, was to be run by a single man in the film.
 He replied that a woman-run campaign was apparently not realistic.

-In an interview with Hindustan Times, Vivek said that while he was delivering a lecture at Indian School of Business about Naxal influence in academia, the students suggested to sketch out a 10-minute short film.
+In an interview with Hindustan Times, Vivek Agnihotry said that while he was delivering a lecture at Indian School of Business about Naxal influence in academia, the students suggested to sketch out a 10-minute short film.
 That idea gradually morphed into the thoughts of producing a full-fledged feature film.
 Agnihotri has asserted of the film to be modeled on his own life though one of his co-producers has denied it.

 Vivek and the students went on a drive to collect funds before meeting Suresh Chukkapalli who agreed to produce it.
 Vivek felt that convincing producers to support a non-star content-driven film was difficult.